 About Art, Entertainment & Fashion Law Blog

 The BSCR Art, Entertainment & Fashion Law Blog examines developments in all aspects of the law affecting those in the creative community, including artists, designers, musicians, and venue owners.
-Learn more about the editors, John Patterson and Jacqueline Gebhardt, and our Art, Entertainment & Fashion Law practice.
+Learn more about the editor, John Patterson, and our Art, Entertainment & Fashion Law practice.

 The Art, Entertainment & Fashion Law Blog is made available by Baker Sterchi Cowden & Rice LLC for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 Your use of this blog site alone creates no attorney client relationship between you and the firm.